wendienyd/Election_Analysis/README.md

     - Raymon Anthony Doane who received 3.1% of the vote with (11,606) number of votes
 - The winner of the election was:
     - Diana DeGette, who received 73.8% of the vote and (272,892) number of votes.

+ Additional data results:
+- County Jefferson:
+    - The total voter count was (38,855)
+    - percentage rate was 10.5%
+- County Denver:
+    - The total voter count was (306,055)
+    - percentage rate was 82.8%
+- County Arapahoe:
+    - The total voter count was (24,801)
+    - percentage rate was 6.7%
+- The county with the largest turnout: Denver

+## Election-Audit Summary:

+The python code provided is "robut" and can be used for any state wide election.

+    1. The statements used for counties and candidates were not hard-wired to a specific person or place.
+       Like when a candidate name was added to the candidate list, it typed:
+            candidate_options.append(candidate_name)

+    2. The methods we used to calculate results can be reused with other elections.
+       Like when the counties percentage of votes was calculated: county_percentage = (county_vote) / float(total_votes) * 100